anujdatar/code-nautilus/README.md

 This repo provides an extension for Nautilus that lets you open files or folders in applications.

-Allows you to add Nautilus context menu options to open files and folders in VS Code, VS Code Insiders and Sublime text, and now folders in Alacritty.It is extensible to other applications as well.
+Allows you to add Nautilus context menu options to open files and folders in VS Code, VS Code Insiders and Sublime text, and now folders in Alacritty.
+It is extensible to other applications as well.
 Examples for all four are included in the `examples` folder.